MICROSCOPE instrument in-flight characterization: Instrument characterization

 where

 $\Gamma_{exc_i}$ includes the kinematic effect of the displacement in the satellite reference frame and the Earth gravity gradient effect: the definition of the matrix of inertia [In] and of the gravity gradient matrix [T] is detailed in Ref. \cite{rodriguescqg1}.
 At the oscillation frequency $f_{\rm cal}$, the angular velocity $\Omega$ is inferior to $4\times 10^{-5} rad/s$.
 Considering the mass excenterings (a few $\mu m$), the effect of [In] on the acceleration measurement is negligible with respect to the stiffness effect.
-The term in $\dot{d}_i$ is missing in equation \ref{eq:stiffmeas2} because the resulting effect is orthogonal to the ``$i$'' axis.
+The term in $\dot{d}_i$ is missing in Eq. (\ref{eq:stiffmeas2}) because the resulting effect is orthogonal to the ``$i$'' axis.
 Disturbing terms could potentially occur with the DFACS residual angular acceleration lower than $4\times 10^{-8} rad/s^2$ at $f_{\rm cal}$ and by considering the static offcentering of a few tens of micrometers, but this effect leads to a negligible effect.
 The same can be said of the Earth gravity gradient.
 Only $\ddot{d_i}$ (about $2\times 10^{-9}m/s^{-2}$) has to be considered and is indeed corrected from the measurement before stiffness assessment.
-The results in table \ref{table:stiffness} take these considerations into account.
+The results in Tab. \ref{table:stiffness} take these considerations into account.

-By design the electrostatic stiffness, or torsion constant in rotation, is expected to be very low on the sensitive axes $X$ and $\Phi$ because of the principle of capacitive sensing on these axes based on the variation of overlap of electrode over test-mass.
-To be accurate the control of $\Phi$ axis is a mix of gap variation and overlap.
-However the actual stiffness measurements (see table \ref{table:stiffness}) turn out being higher than expected (except around $\Phi$ axis of IS1-SUREF).
+By design the electrostatic stiffness, or torsion constant in rotation, is expected to be very low on the sensitive axes $X$ and $\Phi$ because of the principle of capacitive sensing on these axes based on the variation of surface overlapping electrodes and test-mass, as opposed to the variation of distance, or gap, between electrodes and test-mass, basis of the capactive sensing on radial axes, $Y$, $Z$, $\Theta$ and $\Psi$.
+Theoretically this overlap principle does not generate an electrostatic stiffness.
+But to be accurate, the control of $\Phi$ axis is a mix of gap and overlap variations \cite{liorzoucqg2} , which, depending on the balance between electrostatic and gold wire stiffnesses, may generate a non null stiffness, either positive or negative.
+However the actual stiffness measurements (see Tab. \ref{table:stiffness}) turn out being more significant than expected (except around $\Phi$ axis of IS1-SUREF).
 Do note that these results, while approximated with respect to \cite{bergecqg10} remain comparable and compatible.